OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 * Stay current with recommended industry advice on secure TLS configuration, as it changes frequently (often due to catastrophic breaks in existing algorithms and ciphers).
 * Use the most recent versions of TLS configuration review tools to configure the preferred order and algorithm selection.
 * Check your configuration periodically to ensure that secure communication is always present and effective.

+In addition to outlining general principles and best practices, this document also provides more in-depth technical information about cryptographic strength in [Appendix V](./0x97-Appendix-V_Cryptography.md).

 ## V1.9 Communications Documentation